Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 The commitment term isn’t just revenue protection—it’s result protection.

-Most founders take any buyer who can pay.
-That’s how you end up with nightmare VIP clients who demand 24/7 access and blame you for their lack of execution.
+Most founders take any buyer who can pay, which is how you end up with nightmare VIP clients who demand 24/7 access and blame you for their lack of execution.

 Current revenue